Psychotherapy in North London

 Below are some common conditions I work with.
 While I make no claims for the originality of some of these descriptions, hopefully you will glean some sense of how a psychoanalytic perspective may differ from other approaches.

 These thoughts do not refer to any individual case and nor do they represent all the issues I work with.
 Every patient is unique and I support and collaborate with everyone I see on that basis.

 Giovanni del Vecchio

-Nelson Square SE1 (near Southwark tube); Archway N19 (near Archway & Finsbury Park tubes and Upper Holloway Overground).
+London Psychotherapy is based in Archway N19 (near Archway & Finsbury Park tubes and Upper Holloway Overground).